LHNCBC/lforms/form_definition.md

     * displayControl - an object that controls the display of the item or the section.
       Supported the fields are:
         * answerLayout - the layout of the answers when a item has a dataType of 'CNE' or 'CWE'.
-          The supported values are 'combo' (default), and 'list'. (see [defaultAnswerLayout](#defaultAnswerLayout))
+          The supported values are 'comboBox' (default), and 'listOfRadioButtonsOrCheckBoxes'. (see [defaultAnswerLayout](#defaultAnswerLayout))
         * css - an array of valid CSS settings that could apply to an item. (limited supports).
         * colCSS - an array of valid CSS settings that could apply to its related column in a